-Q. What is AWS IoT Device Defender?
+Q. What is Amazon IoT Device Defender?

-Mitigation AWS IoT Device Defender enables you to investigate issues by providing contextual and historical information about the device such as device metadata, device statistics, and historical alerts for the device.
-You can also use AWS IoT Device Defender built-in mitigation actions to perform mitigation steps on Audit and Detect alarms such as adding things to a thing group, replacing default policy version and updating device certificate.
+Mitigation Amazon IoT Device Defender enables you to investigate issues by providing contextual and historical information about the device such as device metadata, device statistics, and historical alerts for the device.
+You can also use Amazon IoT Device Defender built-in mitigation actions to perform mitigation steps on Audit and Detect alarms such as adding things to a thing group, replacing default policy version and updating device certificate.

-AWS IoT Device Defender helps you continuously audit security configurations for compliance with security best practices and your own organizational security policies.
+Amazon IoT Device Defender helps you continuously audit security configurations for compliance with security best practices and your own organizational security policies.
 The continuous audit is essential as misconfigurations can happen at any point of time.
 Additionally, security configurations can be impacted by the passage of time and new threats are constantly emerging.
 For example, cryptographic algorithms once known to provide secure digital signatures for device certificates can be weakened by advances in the computing and cryptanalysis methods.

 If your device platform has available specialized hardware that enables a trusted execution environment, we highly recommend implementing your device agent to run in a trusted environment.
 Consult your hardware security solution vendor for specific guidance on how to implement this type of design.